-With regards to office and space leases, the total occupancy remained unaffected compared to previous year.
-Revenues improved by 4% versus 2020 but saw a decline of 15% when compared to 2019, as fixed rents have been discounted during the pandemic according to the applicable state laws.
+Occupancy of the Airport's offices and spaces remained unaffected and revenues improved by 4% versus 2020 but declined by 15% when compared to 2019, as fixed rents were discounted by law during the pandemic.

-Finally, the Photovoltaic Park experienced a minor decrease of 2% in annual production compared to 2020, mainly attributed to weather conditions.
+Finally, the Photovoltaic Park experienced a minor decrease of 2% in annual production compared to 2020, mainly due to weather conditions.